 So, how do you game the system?

 - Do not choose your early decision college based on what school you fell in love with (my niece’s problem).
 Be realistic.
-Are you in the ball park?
-If your scores and grades do not fall within the median range, your extracurriculars or letters of recommendations will not likely get you in.
+Are you in the ballpark?
+If your scores and grades do not fall within the median range, your extracurriculars or letters of recommendation will not likely get you in.

 - This works.
 Case in point: My sister, a piano teacher, wrote a letter so convincing that her piano student actually was accepted into a top school, let’s call it UCLA (actually, it was UCLA), after being REJECTED.
 Yes, folks.
 REJECTED to ACCEPTED.
 It can happen!
 And why did it work?
 Her letter explained the extent to which her piano studio’s rigorous program was, in fact, a major extracurricular as it included 12 performances a year, several competitions both local and statewide, as well as a full recital program graded and ranked by outside judges.
 And more stuff that I am not even aware of.

 - College counseling is becoming much like financial planning.
 Unless you are well skilled or connected in this field, you might consider the expense of a private college counselor for your child if you attend a public school with a ratio of, no joke, 500:1.
 It does take careful planning and strategy to get into your dream school as you can see from just the Early Decision politics which is just ONE facet of the application process!